UEFA defy FIFA and back their president Platini

 ZURICH UEFA defied FIFA’s suspension of Michel Platini on Thursday when it said he would not be replaced as head of European soccer’s governing body and gave him its backing in the appeal process.

-But Nyon-based UEFA, which represents the 54 European football associations, avoided a direct clash with FIFA by saying that Platini would not perform his official duties "for the time being".
+But Nyon-based UEFA, which represents the 54 European soccer associations, avoided a direct clash with FIFA by saying that Platini would not perform his official duties "for the time being".

 FIFA moved quickly to replace Blatter with interim president Issa Hayatou and announce that Blatter was “relieved of all duties”, but UEFA took a very different stance.

-Under UEFA’s rules, if its president is not available to conduct his duties, the highest ranked vice-president of the organisation takes over but the European body declined to take that step.
+Under UEFA’s rules, if its president is not available to conduct his duties, the highest ranked vice-president of the organization takes over but the European body declined to take that step.

 “The UEFA Executive Committee saw no need, at this moment in time, to invoke Article 29(5) of the UEFA Statutes ... this is because the UEFA Executive Committee is aware that the UEFA president will immediately take all necessary steps to appeal the decision (and) to clear his name," a UEFA statement said.